GENERAL INFORMATION ON HAIR GROWTH

 - Endocrinopathy: hyperthiroidia and hypothyroidia, hypopituitarism, as well as hyperparathiroidia and hypoparathiroidia.

-- Thallium, oral contraceptives, anticoagulants such as heparine, medications against gout, anti-arthritics, beta blockers, antidepressants
+- Oral contraceptives, anticoagulants, medications against gout, anti-arthritics, beta blockers, antidepressants

-- Antitumorals: methotrexate, cyclophosphamide, as well as high doses of vitamin A.
+- Antitumorals as well as high doses of vitamin A.

 - Hair loss caused by these medications is reversible